kscott94/bioinformatics_bootcamp/python_module/python_exercises.md

     - type (DNA or RNA)
     - length of the sequence
     - Count how many times each character occurs in the sequence and record the data in a python dictionary.
 For tips on manipulating dictionaries, watch: https://www.youtube.com/watch?v=daefaLgNkw0
-    - GC content.
-For an extra challenge iterate through the characters dictionary to get the counts for G and C.
+    - Percent GC content.
+For an extra challenge, do not use a for-loop to count the Gs and Cs, instead query the characters dictionary to get the counts for G and C, add them together then divide by the length of the sequence.

 example outout:
 if I wrote a function called describe,  this is what I would expect as output: